ma-laforge/CMDimData.jl/doc/EasyPlot.md

  1. Create the `Plot`/`PlotCollection` object
  2. Display the `Plot`/`PlotCollection` object

-Note that you must choose a particular backend on which the plot is to be displayed.
-To achieve this, you must specify a subtype of `EasyPlot.EasyPlotDisplay` that corresponds to a [plotting backend](EasyPlot_backends.md).
+Note that you must choose a particular [plotting backend](EasyPlot_backends.md) on which the plot is to be displayed.

 ### Plot creation example: A simple plot
 The following illustrates how to create plots with EasyPlot: